iBisho/scpsf/classes.md

 As a MTF Commander, you can give orders to all MTF Units and Facility Personnel.
 You spawn with an Epsilon-11 MR, a Fragmentation Grenade, a Pain Killer, a MTF Commander Keycard, a Disarmer and a Radio.

-ALL MTF Personnel spawn in waves throughout the round on the surface near Gate B.
+All of the MTF Personnel spawn in waves throughout the round on the surface near Gate B.